 This helps you ensure that if you can get a contact at a targeted company to the site, you’ll have a mechanism to bring them back if they don't convert on the first visit.

-By using Facebook lookalike audiences and lead ads as part of your inbound account-based marketing approach, you can target contacts at the companies your sales team wants to sell to and easily report on how well you’re doing in HubSpot.
+By using Facebook lookalike audiences and lead ads as part of your inbound account-based marketing approach, you can target contacts at the companies your sales team wants to sell to and easily report on how well you’re doing.